-Recognizing this as compliance with laws and regulations and broad social norms, we have formulated Compliance Rules and established a Compliance Basic Policy.
+In response, we have recognized that compliance means complying with laws and social norms, formulated Compliance Rules, and established a Compliance Basic Policy.

 We have also established the Compliance Manual which applies to our Company, our affiliates, and their subsidiaries.
 The Compliance Manual clearly indicates specific rules to be observed for our Group employees, and we will promote our day-to-day activities even more sincerely than ever before.